By Amar Prakash

 It is because of these rituals and regulations that understanding becomes nearly impossible.
 It is ironic that at one time I enjoyed the rituals of gurdwara and was a strict adherent of the rahit.
 But since I have had glimpses beyond the Veil of Illusion, I see these rituals as road blocks to true understanding and result in Duality.

 As I have said in the past: the Gurus were almost never talking about the temporal but only speaking of the transcendent.
 It is the rituals that keeps everyone from seeing this.
 In other words, the transcendent has become the temporal and everything is seen as real and not metaphors for the transcendent.
-Let's take a
+Let's take a look at how rituals have led to much confusion and misunderstanding.

 The first misunderstanding concerns Gurdwara.
 This the most important because from this other misunderstanding have arisen.